openharmony/docs/en/application-dev/ability/fa-formability.md

 Configure the **config.json** file for the widget.

 - The **js** module in the **config.json** file provides the JavaScript resources of the widget.
-The internal field structure is described as follows:
+The internal structure is described as follows:

   | Field| Description                                                         | Data Type| Default              |
   | -------- | ------------------------------------------------------------ | -------- | ------------------------ |